kauri-io/Content/OpenZeppelin 101/Crowdsales.md

 ## Conclusion

+Crowdsales don't have to be complex to write and using OpenZeppelin can help incorporate features that give you, the owner, more control.

-Note: If more than one crowdsale feature is used, they must be separated by commas and each be imported.
+Note: You can use more than one crowdsale feature.
+They each have to have an import statement as well as separated by a comma.

 ```solidity
 pragma solidity ^ 0.5 .2;